WWE News: ‘Raw’ Viewership Ratings And Results, Including The Cringeworthy Opening

 — Phillip Graham (@Hornetssuperfan) June 12, 2018

 For the next contest, Breezango were essentially squashed by Drew McIntyre and Dolph Ziggler.
-Afterwards, Ziggler and McIntyre cut another promo promising to save the tag team division.
+Afterward, Ziggler and McIntyre cut another promo promising to save the tag team division.
 As the Inquisitr reported, Jinder Mahal was advertised to face Roman Reigns on Raw, six days prior to their match at MITB.
 Mahal backed out of the fight and replaced himself with Sunil Singh.
 To no one’s surprise, Singh was squashed, and then Jinder attacked Reigns and left him lying in the ring.

 In another tag team bout, the No. 1 contenders, The B-Team, continued their winning streak by toppling Rhyno and Heath Slater.
 The Deleter of Worlds were seen applauding the duo’s victory before sending them threats.